Best Organic Prenatal Vitamin Guide

 Vitamins in the B-complex and vitamin C are water-soluble.
 Although it is possible that ingesting these vitamins in excessive amounts for prolonged periods of time can cause some gastrointestinal discomfort, there is very little real risk of “vitamin overdose” (hypervitaminosis).

-Fat-soluble vitamins, on the other hand, are dissolved in lipids where they enter through the small intestine and are generally stored for later use.
+Fat-soluble vitamins, on the other hand, are dissolved in lipids which enter through the small intestine and are generally stored for later use.

 The fat-soluble vitamins include A, D, E, and K. Dr. Hopkins feels that it is basically impossible to overdose on any of these vitamins from your diet.
 Only ingesting excess vitamins in the form of supplements can pose any vitamin toxicity risks.